 Kid-Friendly Places for Halloween Fun in Anchorage

 - Experience Halloween at the Anchorage Museum.
 Explore bucket loads of activities and events for trick-or-treaters of all ages!
 Storytelling, treats, science, music, and plenty of Halloween fun will be available on October 31.
 Costumes are encouraged!
-Find at the Anchorage Museum at 625 C. Street, Anchorage, Alaska 99501.
+Find them at the Anchorage Museum at 625 C. Street, Anchorage, Alaska 99501.

 - Ride the Kid’s Halloween Train on the Alaska Railroad.
 Departure times vary.
 It is advisable to purchase tickets in advance.
 The train leaves from Anchorage and takes about 2 and a ½ hours round trip.
 Games and treats are part of the fun on the Kid’s Halloween Train!
 Catch the train at the Anchorage Depot at 411 West 1st Avenue, Anchorage, AK 99501.